-John Travolta Met With Putin Officials To Discuss ‘Russophobic Hysteria’ In US, Report Says
+John Travolta Met With Putin Officials To Discuss ‘Russophobic Hysteria’ In U.S., Report Says

 As previously reported by The Inquisitr, Mueller submitted his final report to Attorney General William Barr yesterday, finalizing his two-year investigation into so-called Russian collusion.
 The news shook the capital to its core, prompting speculation about what’s to come for President Donald Trump and his allies.

 According to Justice Department officials, Mueller has no sealed indictments and he did not recommend more indictments, which likely means that Trump and those in his inner circle have managed to avoid a catastrophe.
-A member of Trump’s legal team described this as a “grand slam” for the president, while Democratic politicians took to social media to urge that Barr publishes Mueller’s report in its entirety.
+A member of Trump’s legal team described this as a “grand slam” for the president, while Democratic politicians took to social media to urge that Barr publish Mueller’s report in its entirety.

 As what is perhaps one of the most significant moments of the Trump presidency was unfolding, John Travolta was in Moscow praising Russian culture.